Join us as a Reviewer

 - Get an opportunity to review and evaluate the latest academic work and remain up to date with the latest research.

 - Get a 20% waiver on Article Publication Charges on one manuscript accepted for publication for every manuscript reviewed within the stipulated time.
-For more check waiver policy here.
+For more check the waiver policy here.

 - Get a chance to win the Journal of Religious and Social Studies’ Reviewer Excellence Award for distinguished services performed as a peer reviewer.
 This award is given to the top 5 reviewers who have reviewed the maximum number of manuscripts in the preceding calendar year.